AusPrinzip/postpromoter/README.md

   Bids and vote reversal requests can now be both encrypted or unencrypted.
 Upon encrypted transfers, postpromoter will always answer encrypting the memo.
   ### Reverse bids
   Bidbot owners can now set a price for a vote reversal.
 For instance, accountA bids for vote on one of its posts.
 Then accountB sends a vote reversal request for accountA post.
-  AccountB will actually need to pay only a fraction % of the original bid amount paid by account A.
+  AccountB can pay a fraction of the original bid amount paid by account A.
   ### Auto account claiming
 Since bidbots account will usually sit on large amounts of SP, it is often convenient to expend RC (resource credits) on new accounts.
   ### Mocha test Module